 5. 180 Sunset Bar for the best sunset views in Mykonos

 Another must when planning what to do in Mykonos is visiting 180º Sunset Bar.
-This is without a doubt one of the best things to do in Mykonos Greece.
-It’s a steep 15 minute uphill walk from Little Venice.
+It’s a steep 15-minute uphill walk from Little Venice.

 See my Instagram stories featuring this spot.
 You can find the videos in my Greece highlights on my profile page.